 What’s so bad about ash, and why might you look into low ash cat food options for your feline friend?
 Actually, this has been a topic for debate for some time, amongst both pet owners and veterinarians.

-Concern about ash in pet food emerged in the later seventies and eighties, when it became correlated with urinary health concerns, specifically feline lower urinary tract disease.
-Ash was thought to be a cause of crystal formulation in urine, a leading cause of urinary tract issues, but since then the FDA has cleared certain levels of ash in pet food, saying there was no direct evidence for the connection between ash in pet food and urinary tract diseases.
+Concern about ash in pet food emerged in the later seventies and eighties, when it became correlated with urinary tract health concerns, specifically feline lower urinary tract and kidney disease.
+Ash was thought to be a cause of urinary crystals formulation in cat urine, a leading cause of urinary tract issues, but since then the FDA has cleared certain levels of ash in pet food, saying there was no direct evidence for the connection between ash in pet food and urinary tract diseases.

-However, while there is still some debate and confusion about ash and pet food, one thing is true: the proper balance of pH levels, minerals and protein do, in fact, have a substantial impact on your cat’s urinary health.
+However, while there is still some debate and confusion about ash and pet food, one thing is true: the proper balance of pH levels, minerals, and animal protein do, in fact, have a substantial impact on your cat’s urinary health.

 But low ash may be especially a safe option for a cat who’s had urinary tract issues in the past, or is breed more prone to such health conditions.